thekitchen-pot/thekitchen-pot/src/content/blog/best-food-processor-under-100.md

 ---
+excerpt: On a tight budget?
+These top-rated food processors under $100 deliver pro results without the price tag.
+Compare features and pick your perfect fit.
+showTableOfContents: true
+authorId: kitchenpot1
 title: 6 Best Food Processor Under $ 100
+source: Food Processor
 slug: best-food-processor-under-100
 pubDate: 2020-06-27
 modDate: 2025-02-03
+image: src/content/blog/images/The-Best-Food-Processor-Under-100.1..jpg
+category: Kitchenware
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/The-Best-Food-Processor-Under-100.1..jpg
 coverAlt: 6 Best Food Processor Under $ 100
-description: >-
-  It can be overwhelming to find an affordable food processor that meets your needs, but this article aims to simplify the process for you.
-By carefully reviewing the best food processors under title: 6 Best Food Processor Under $ 100
 tags:
   - best-blenders
   - best-food-processors
   - blenders-for-smoothies
-category: Kitchenware
-seo: >-
+authorImageAlt: kitchenpot1
+description: "It can be overwhelming to find an affordable food processor that meets your needs, but this article aims to simplify the process for you.
+By carefully reviewing the best food processors under title: 6 Best Food Processor Under $ 100"
-  It is essential to have the best food processor in your kitchen if you want fun-filled cooking escapades.
+seo: It is essential to have the best food processor in your kitchen if you want fun-filled cooking escapades.
 It helps you to grind, slice, and dice your food.
 Here's an all-inclusive buying guide00, it provides a detailed analysis of each product's pros and cons
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 It is [essential](https://thekitchenpot.com/blog/coolest-kitchen-appliances-to-buy//) to have the best food processor in your kitchen if you want fun-filled cooking escapades.
 It helps you to grind, slice, and dice your food items without a hassle, thus saving you energy and time.